Docs

 fields=ip,timezone.current_time

-Localized city, region, country, capital and continent can be requested by setting the GET parameter lang to one of the following:
+Localized city, region, country, capital and continent fields can be returned by setting the GET parameter lang to one of the following:

 lang description demo